 |DBRS||A (low)||A (low)|

-Another year of comprehensive investor relations activities.
-In 2013, we once again provided institutional investors, analysts, rating agencies and private investors with timely information regarding the company’s business development.
+Continuation of comprehensive investor relations activities.
+In 2014, we once again provided institutional investors, analysts, rating agencies and private investors with timely information regarding the company’s business development.
 We organized road shows for institutional investors and analysts in the finance capitals of Europe, North America, Asia and Australia.
 We also held many one-on-one meetings at investor conferences.
-This was especially the case at the international motor shows in Geneva, Frankfurt and Paris.
+This was especially the case at the international motor shows in Geneva and Paris.
 We regularly reported on our quarterly results in conference calls and webcasts.
-The presentations can be watched on our website at daimler.com/ir/event/e.
+The presentations can be seen on our website at daimler.com/ir/event/e.

 Number of online shareholders remains at a high level.
-Our shareholders are increasingly taking advantage of our offers for personalized electronic information and communication: Approximately 88,000 shareholders (2012: 86,000) received the invitation and agenda for the Annual Shareholders’ Meeting no longer by post but by e-mail in 2013.
+Our shareholders continue to take good advantage of our provision of personalized electronic information and communication.
+Approximately 84,000 shareholders no longer received the invitation and agenda for the Annual Shareholders’ Meeting by post but instead by e-mail in 2014.
 We would like to thank those shareholders for helping to protect the environment and cut costs.
-As was the case in the past, these shareholders once again had the opportunity to win attractive prizes in a prize draw.
-To access the e-service for shareholders and obtain additional information, go to https://register.daimler.com.
+As was the case in the past, those shareholders once again had the opportunity to win attractive prizes in a lottery.
+Access to the e-service for shareholders and additional information can be found at register.daimler.com.

-Refinancing benefits from the high level of capital market liquidity and a good rating.
-The central banks’ expansionary monetary policy also impacted bond markets in 2013.
-Due to the high level of liquidity, companies with investment-grade ratings saw their risk premiums decline once again compared to the prior year.
-Daimler benefited from this as well.
+Refinancing benefits from a high level of capital-market liquidity and a good rating.
+The ongoing expansionary monetary policies at central banks also impacted bond markets during the year under review.
+As a result of the high level of liquidity, companies with investment-grade ratings saw their risk premiums decline once again compared to the prior year, which was also to the benefit of Daimler.

 |Stock-exchange data for Daimler shares|